Fighting For The Future

 Kicking It Up A Notch

-For those in the environmental movement, greater activism is increasingly mandated.
-Governments are simply not doing what they were elected to do ( ie. look out for the long-term interests of society).
+For those in the environmental movement, greater activism is clearly mandated.
+Governments are simply not doing what they were elected to do ( ie. looking out for the long-term interests of society).
+Rather, they appear more concerned with their own personal ambitions or that of those that helped finance their elections.

 As one recently arrested 85-year-old Canadian grandmother and (oil) pipeline protestor put it, “Facing 14 days in jail frightens me, but a climate catastrophe frightens me more,” (Joanne Manley).
-Clearly more needs to be done, and quickly.
+More needs to be done, and quickly.

 In Northern Europe, 15-year-old Greta Thunberg has been periodically missing school (since August) to protest before the Swedish government.
-She felt compelled to act, and questioned the point of learning anything if those running the country couldn’t adhere to the facts of climate change (see Cutting Class for Climate Change).
+She felt compelled towards activism.
+Indeed, Greta questioned the point of learning about science and math, if those running the country couldn’t adhere to the facts of climate change (see Cutting Class for Climate Change).

 Clearly more needs to be done to address the climate crisis!
 Greta for one took it upon herself to take a stand for the environment.
 Despite criticism from her teachers and some politicians, she continues protesting.
 As she explains, “I don’t care if I get into trouble at school.
 I believe that one person can make a difference” (linked article above).
 You’re welcome to explore FridaysForFuture for more details on the recurring strike.